-Department- the California Department of Parks and Recreation.
+Department- the California Department of Parks and Recreation also known as DPR.

 Development- including, but not limited to, improvement, rehabilitation, restoration, preservation, and protection of outdoor Facilities, and, indoor Facilities if they support or interpret outdoor recreation in the immediate vicinity.